jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

     # actually have two snippets for two different devices here.
     Section "InputClass"
         Identifier "Wacom Bamboo Presscurve and Area configurations"
-            # Match all Wacom input tools that have "BambooFun 2FG 4x5 Pen" in the "device name".
+            # Match all Wacom input tools that have "BambooFun 6x8" in the "device name".
-        MatchProduct "Wacom BambooFun 2FG 4x5 Pen"
+        MatchProduct "Wacom BambooFun 6x8"
         MatchDevicePath "/dev/input/event*"

             # Apply a custom configuration options.
 Any option will also apply to